Guidance when Raising a Child with Food Allergies

 Educate caregivers and schools about your child’s specific allergies and be ready to strategize with them.

 Be prepared to combat exposure to an allergen

-Keep antihistamine and epinephrine (if prescribed by your physician) with you (or with your child if she is away from you) at all times.
-Consult with your pediatrician and/or allergist to have a plan of action in place should exposure to an allergen occur.
+Keep antihistamine and epinephrine (if prescribed by your physician) with you (or with your child if they are away from you) at all times.11 Consult with your pediatrician and/or allergist to have a plan of action in place should exposure to an allergen occur.

 Avoid riskier food choices

-Buffets, bakeries and restaurants with pre-made foods are full of potential allergy pitfalls.
-Ask questions, or avoid these establishments altogether.
+Buffets, bakeries, and restaurants with pre-made foods are full of potential allergy pitfalls.12 Ask questions or avoid these establishments altogether.

 Spread the word

-Carry cards that list your child’s food allergies and hand them out to caregivers, waiters, chefs, family members and more!
+Carry cards that list your child’s food allergies and hand them out to caregivers, waiters, chefs, family members, and whoever else may need one.